 Traditions and customs such as our French "joual", our roman catholic background, our "tourtières" during Christmas, our Canadian hockey on Saturday and our great artists and singers such as Leonard Cohen and Céline Dion.

 Our culture is the very symbol of our identity.
-We, as Québécois, join our French and English roots together with our Aboriginal heritage.
+In Québec, what we did is join our French and English origins together with our Aboriginal heritage.

 We are also influenced by our proximity to the United States and by our multi-ethnic and multicultural population that both shape and reshape our demographic and cultural profiles.

 Failure to pay attention to our cultural ideas, customs and social behavior is guaranteed to damage anyone's chances and expectations.
 In our cross cultural environment, cultural intelligence is vital to effective personal and business relationships.

 A single cultural gaffe in an initial contact can reduce or eliminate the possibility of a second contact.
 In effect, a bad first impression can ruin any chance of a new relationship, a successful negotiation or an eminent business deal.

 When your verbal and nonverbal communication styles and approches take our definition of culture into account, you have made a giant step toward blending in our surroundings and our appreciation.